Citi Simplicity® Card

 Citi Simplicity® Card: Details and benefits

-With the card’s exceptionally long low-interest offer comes with a balance transfer fee of $5 or 5 percent of the amount of each transfer, whichever is greater.
-Though the Citi Simplicity requires a higher fee compared to most other balance transfer cards, it doesn’t charge late payment fees or subject you to a penalty APR.
+With the card’s exceptionally long low-interest offer comes with a balance transfer fee of $5 or 3 percent of the amount of each transfer, whichever is greater.
+Though the Citi Simplicity requires a high fee compared to many other balance transfer cards, it doesn’t charge late payment fees or subject you to a penalty APR.

 There’s no rewards structure, but if getting one of the longest possible debt payoff offers is important to you, the sacrifice may be worth it.

 Is the Citi Simplicity® Card worth it for you?